 Ryan's writing, including pieces on government surveillance and the future of wearable technologies, has been published by The Guardian and The Atlantic.
 He has discussed his work on panels and in news media around the world.

-Prior to arriving at Berkman Klein, Ryan was an associate at the law firm of Covington & Burling LLP, in Washington, D.C., where he focused on privacy, media, technology, and health care.
+Previously Ryan was an associate at the law firm of Covington & Burling LLP, in Washington, D.C., where he focused on privacy, media, technology, and health care.
 Ryan served as a law clerk to the Honorable Karen Nelson Moore of the United States Court of Appeals for the Sixth Circuit, based in Cleveland, Ohio.
 Ryan graduated from Harvard Law School, where he was an editor of the Harvard Law Review.
-He completed his undergraduate education at Swarthmore College
+He completed his undergraduate education at Swarthmore College.